Frequently Asked Questions

-17. Can I grow or use medical marijuana with children in the house?
+24. Can I grow or use marijuana with children in the house?

 In rare cases Child Protective Services has become involved, mostly in cases with large plant numbers, evidence of sales, neglect, or messy divorce proceedings.
 In such cases, CPS tends not to be understanding about medical marijuana and can always allege child endangerment.

-18. Can I own or buy a gun with a medical marijuana card?
+25. Can I own or buy a gun if I use marijuana?

-The federal Bureau of Alcohol Tobacco and Firearms sent letters to gun dealers in 2011 warning them they could not sell to known medical marijuana users.
-When buying a gun, you may be asked whether you are a user of illegal drugs and/or medical marijuana.
+The federal Bureau of Alcohol Tobacco and Firearms sent letters to gun dealers in 2011 warning them they could not sell to known marijuana users.
+When buying a gun, question 11e on the ATF form asks, "Are you an unlawful user of, or addicted to, marijuana?"

-19. Can I lose my housing if I use or grow medical marijuana?
+26. Can I lose my housing if I use or grow marijuana?

 The US Dept of Housing and Urban Development has stated that local housing authorities can determine their own policies regarding medical marijuana use in HUD housing.
 We suggest contacting a local NORML attorney about your housing rights.